dcba5524-lgtm/MOSFET-Thermal-Aging-Analysis/README.md

 - A quantitative summary table confirms the graph findings: maximum Rds(on) increases exceed 10Ω while median values shift about 2Ω — showing degradation concentrates in the      worst-performing devices rather than spreading evenly.

--Although package temperature and maximum Rds(on) appear to correlate, the graph below shows this relationship is not straightforward — thermal stress alone does not fully       explain the resistance increase.
+- Although package temperature and maximum Rds(on) appear to correlate, the graph below shows this relationship is not straightforward — thermal stress alone does not fully       explain the resistance increase.

 <img width="1479" height="1300" alt="Image" src="https://github.com/user-attachments/assets/4894bcb9-1434-4c6a-b298-7a7278636f48" />